TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

 </ul>
 &nbsp;
 <h3>Topic 3: Using Mixed-Methods to Understand Leadership.</h3>
 Mixed methods studies have the potential to provide powerful findings that maximize the benefits of both qualitative and quantitative data.
-In a paper discussing the benefits of mixed-methods for business research, Molina-Azorín and Cameron (2015) highlighted four ways that mixed methods research can benefit business research and this can be applied to leadership studies.
-For example:
+Molina-Azorín and Cameron (2015) have highlighted four ways that mixed methods research can benefit business research and this can be applied to leadership studies.
+For example mixed methods can be beneficial for leadership studies because:
 <ol>
  	<li>Collecting preliminary qualitative data can provide a deeper understanding of the leadership context to inform context-specific leadership studies.</li>
- 	<li>Attention to both process and outcome through the use of mixed methods can benefit theory-building, for example qualitative findings can provide insight into what mechanisms contribute to a measured outcome.</li>
+ 	<li>Attention to both process and outcome through the use of mixed methods can aid in theory-building.
+For example qualitative findings can provide insight into what mechanisms contribute to a measured outcome.</li>
  	<li>Complex organizations with different leadership roles would benefit from analyses that are integrated across micro and macro levels.</li>
- 	<li>The use of mixed methods can help bridge the academic-practitioner divide through enhancing the interpretation and communication of results.</li>
+ 	<li>The use of mixed methods can help bridge the academic-practitioner divide through enhancing the interpretation of results.
+For example, mixed methods can helps to explain findings or describe how causal processes work.</li>
 </ol>
 <h4>Learning Activity 7.3 - Read and Reflect</h4>
 <ul>